Managing bandwidth throttling

 You can configure throttles to limit the bandwidth and the number of concurrent connections that the Tanium Server or Tanium™ Zone Server uses to send data to Tanium Clients.
 In deployments where numerous Tanium Clients connect with the server at the same time to download sensors and packages, spikes in bandwidth usage might occur.
 Throttles prevent the spikes from degrading network performance by ensuring that the Tanium Server or Zone Server never exceeds a specific bandwidth across your entire network or in specific subnets when sending Tanium data.
 To enforce the limits, the server delays sending data that would exceed the maximum bandwidth and rejects connections beyond the allowed maximum number.

 Only users assigned the Administrator reserved role can see and use the Configuration pages, including the Bandwidth Throttling page.

 Determine whether you need site throttles: subnet-specific throttles that are more restrictive than the throttles for the rest of your network.
 For example, you might want to set a lower bandwidth limit for Tanium traffic in sites that are dedicated to high priority tasks or that experience more non-Tanium traffic.
 Note that more restrictive throttles override less restrictive ones when multiple throttles apply to the same Tanium Server-to-endpoint connections.
 For example, if you set a site-specific throttle to 1 Mbps and the global (network-wide) throttle to 5 Mbps, the Tanium Server applies the 1 Mbps throttle to the site.

-Configure throttles for the data that the Tanium Server sends to all the endpoints in your network.
+Configure bandwidth and connection throttles for the data that the Tanium Server sends to all the endpoints in your network.
 Repeat these steps for each data type that requires a distinct throttle: all data combined (packages, sensors, and all other types), just package files, or just sensors.